Piepongwong/simpleloginsys/readme.md

 FBAPPSECRET=
 FBAPPID=
 BASEURL=
+ENVIRONMENT=
 `

-Go [Facebook for Developers](https://developers.facebook.com/) to get an App-id and an Appsecret.
+If `ENVIRONMENT` is set to production, the react ui is served by the express server instead of by a separate dev server.
+The static build can be found is located in: /view/build/index.html.
+Go to [Facebook for Developers](https://developers.facebook.com/) to get an App-id and an Appsecret.
 Make sure to add the domain on which this app is hosted.
 If you are running this app locally, make sure to pair the domain to your local ip address.
-Otherwise fb will deny access.
+Otherwise FB will deny access.
 Example:

 `/etc/hosts
 127.0.0.1 example.domain.com`